 There will be a time when a climber is stuck at the crux and wants beta.
 If you are an experienced climber or had finished the route then it is good that you share your beta.
 However, if you are an armchair climber or hadn’t climbed the route before maybe you shouldn’t be sharing any beta because you wouldn’t have any in the first place.
 Giving bad beta is worse than giving no beta.

 6 – Chipping holds

-There are routes which are so hard that you can’t even start.
-Yes there are some routes that have start moves that are so heinous which makes clipping into the first draw insanely dangerous.
+There are routes that are so hard that you can’t even start.
+Yes, there are some routes that have start moves that are so heinous which makes clipping into the first draw insanely dangerous.

-Some may think that chipping a couple of holds to make the route go is good as it allows more climbers to try the route with less risk of falling.
+Some may think that chipping a couple of holds to make the route go as good as it allows more climbers to try the route with less risk of falling.
 That will depend on what kind of a climber you are.
-Depends on how you look at it there is no right or wrong.
-One can have good intention base on a safety perspective.
-But by chipping holds to an extend you’ll alter the intent of the route.
-That is very much frown upon by the local climbing community and you don’t want to do that if you are a climbing.
+Depending on how you look at it there is no right or wrong.
+One can have good intentions based on a safety perspective.
+But by chipping holds to an extent you’ll alter the intent of the route.
+That is very much frowned upon by the local climbing community and you don’t want to do that if you are climbing.

 If you find the route is too dangerous then maybe your risk appetite is too low so try something else.
 Don’t ever chip holds on a natural crag.

 Climbing outdoor is great fun.
 Clear blue sky, fresh air, wide spaces, and trash… Imagine disposable cups, food wrappers, and napkins litter all over the crag.
 I suppose that is not a sight you want to see when you go to your favourite crag.
 So please clear all your trash.
 Yes, all even those that are biodegradable like orange peels or peanut shells.
 Keep the crag the way you’ll like it to be when you are climbing.